gesistsa/quanteda.proximity/README.md

 #> [26] 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44 44
 ```

-The `tokens` object with distance vectors can be converted to a
+The `tokens` object with proximity vectors can be converted to a
 (weighted) `dfm` (Document-Feature Matrix).
 The default weight is
-assigned by inverting the distance.
+assigned by inverting the proximity.

 ``` r
 dfm(res)